amelia-ingram/hello-learning/index.md

 And the output heatmap is produced here:
 [Heatmap of NYC arrest data](https://github.com/amelia-ingram/hello-world/blob/gh-pages/heatmap.html)

+Since it doesn't want to work right now, I'm posting another version here, based on the NYC Open Data visualization maker...it is definitely not as good as the one I produced in this project...

+<iframe allow="geolocation" src="https://data.cityofnewyork.us/dataset/NYC-Arrests-to-Date-by-Race/42g8-727h/embed?width=800&height=600" width="800" height="600" style="border:0; padding: 0; margin: 0;"></iframe>

 I'm going to continue working on some more interesting data visuals soon while I'm learning how to use GitHub...more to come...